Become a teacher with MTSA School Direct

 What is the interview process?

-Trainees are interviewed by both MTSA and the University.
+Trainees are interviewed by MTSA.
 The interview with MTSA has 4 elements consisting of a teaching task, a written task, a short presentation and a panel interview.
 Trainees will also have to pass their maths, literacy and science skills tests.

 What are the fees?